NREL/pysam/docs/hybrids/HybridSystem.rst

         None if :mod:`Windpower<PySAM.Windpower>` is in not in the technology stack

-    .. py:data:: gensys
+    .. py:data:: custom
-        :type: GenericSystemHybrid | None
+        :type: CustomGenerationHybrid | None

-        None if :mod:`GenericSystem<PySAM.GenericSystem>` is in not in the technology stack
+        None if :mod:`CustomGeneration<PySAM.CustomGeneration>` is in not in the technology stack

     .. py:data:: battery
         :type: BatteryHybrid | None